crispcat/swmon/README.md

 ...
 ```
 You will see a lot of output.
-But interesting in the last lines
+But interesting things are in the last lines

 ```
 ...